rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/03-Module/16_lecture.md

 - Q : Problem statement : is that happen with u , where u put very important documents , files , images , etc <br>
 	& u want that those stuff must be password protected & u put the password via Zip feature & u forgot that password ✔️

-### 1. Cracking Zip file password via fcrackzip using dictionary method
+### 1. Practical Work : Cracking Zip file password via fcrackzip using dictionary method
 - STEP 1: make a txt file -> inside of it , write "MYSQL password is ethicalsharmaji" -> save it as secret.txt
 - STEP 2: right click on the file -> click 7-zip -> click add to archive , <br>
 	keep the password as `admin` & select `ZipCrypto` encryption method